How Much Does App Development Cost?

-Whether an app is for scheduling doctor appointments or babysitting hours, finding specialized recipes, tracking disease symptoms, or simply displaying your blog to the world, it’ll probably need a database for storing product information, a payment processor for handling payments, or a CMS for managing the content.
-In other words, unless your app is as simple as can be — think calculators or basic to-do apps — it’s very likely to rely on a backend system.
+Whether an application is for scheduling patient appointments or babysitting hours, finding specialized recipes, tracking disease symptoms, or simply displaying your blog to the world, it’ll probably need a database for storing product information, a payment processor for handling payments, or a CMS for managing the content.
+In other words, unless your app offers very basic features — think calculators or simple to-do software — it’s very likely to rely on a backend system.

-The most popular SaaS backends often have many off-the-shelf solutions that can make writing parts of an app much simpler.
+The most popular SaaS backends often have many off-the-shelf solutions that can make writing parts of an application much simpler.
 One typical example comes from the Shopify software development kit (SDK), which enables store owners to create iOS and Android apps that use Shopify’s functionality to do all the things you would expect from an e-commerce store: carts, products, discount codes, payment, etc.